Ethical Tips for School Counselors

 12. Stay up-to-date with laws and current court rulings, particularly those pertaining to counseling with minors.

-13. Consult with a knowledgeable attorney, when necessary.
+13. Consult with your school district’s attorney, when necessary.
 In questionable cases, seek legal advice prior to initiating action.